thrive-spectrexq/spectre_ai/README.md

 ## Logging

-Both scripts are configured to log interactions and errors.
+The chat.py script is configured to log interactions and errors.
 Logs are written to the console and can be reviewed for debugging purposes.

 ## Contributing